chasemixon/Asterisk-VBScripts/readme.txt

 Click OK

 Step 4
-Modify the PBX-Extensions.vbs to suit your needs.
+Modify the PBX-Extensions.vbs or PBX-Extensions-queues.vbs to suit your needs.
-You will need to setup the cn.Open DSN line 10 and line 43 with a server\share on your network.
+You will need to setup line 9 Line 18 in the queue script with your info. and line 43 with a server\share on your network.

 This script only handles the auth user and password for Mitel Formally Aastra 6867i phones, I have a base configuration file that goes along with this file